AK-Homberger/D1Mini-GasCounter/README.md

 const char* mqtt_server = "192.168.0.71";
 #endif
 ```
-If you have configured MQTT with username an password on your MQTT server, then you have to provide username and password in the client.connect function call.
+If you configured MQTT with username an password on your MQTT server, then you have to provide username and password in the client.connect function call.
 Please change line:
 ```
   if (client.connect(clientId.c_str()))
 ```